python/cpython/Doc/library/functions.rst

 .. function:: int([x[, radix]])

    Convert a string or number to an integer.
 If the argument is a string, it must contain a possibly signed number of arbitrary size, possibly embedded in whitespace.
-The *radix* parameter gives the base for the conversion and may be any integer in the range [2, 36], or zero.
+The *radix* parameter gives the base for the conversion (which is 10 by default) and may be any integer in the range [2, 36], or zero.
 If *radix* is zero, the interpretation is the same as for integer literals.
 If *radix* is specified and *x* is not a string, :exc:`TypeError` is raised.
    Otherwise, the argument may be another integer, a floating point number or any other object that has an :meth:`__int__` method.
 Conversion of floating point numbers to integers truncates (towards zero).
 If no arguments are given, returns ``0``.

    The integer type is described in :ref:`typesnumeric`.